Proactively Monitor Azure Service Retirements with AzRetirementMonitor

 Get-AzRetirementMetadataItem

-This provides metadata about the different types of retirement recommendations Azure Advisor can generate.
+This retrieves metadata about retirement recommendation types from Azure Advisor, filtered for HighAvailability category and ServiceUpgradeAndRetirement subcategory, providing insights into the different types of retirement recommendations Azure Advisor can generate.

 Here’s how I recommend using AzRetirementMonitor in your operations: